Stanisław Wojciechowski: Second World War

 On 10 November 1939, the Gestapo arrested Wojciehowski's son, Edmund, as part of German AB-Aktion in Poland, and threatened with execution, as were other representatives of the Polish intelligentsia.
 Edmund was later released on 4 April 1940 because of Jerzy Antoni Potocki.
-He was later arrested again on 12 July 1940 because he was one of the 70 Warsaw lawyers who refused remove Jewish associates from the Warsaw Bar Council.
+He was later arrested again on 12 July 1940 because he was one of the 70 Warsaw lawyers who refused to remove Jewish associates from the Warsaw Bar Council.
 The Germans offered his release in exchange for Wojciechowski signing a declaration stating that the Polish government-in-exile was constitutionally illegal.
-Wojciechowski refused to sign the declaration and Edmund was transferred on 15 August 1940 to the Auschwitz as one of the 1666 people of the first transport from Warsaw, where he soon died of typhus on 23 February 1941.
+Wojciechowski refused to sign the declaration and Edmund was transferred on 15 August 1940 to Auschwitz as one of the 1666 people of the first transport from Warsaw, where he soon died of typhus on 23 February 1941.
 The family received a telegram sent from the concentration camp informing Wojciechowski about his son's passing, and soon an urn of ashes containing the remains of Edmund was sent back to his parents.
 During the Warsaw Uprising, the ill Wojciechowski along with his wife Maria were rounded up by the Nazis and sent to Durchgangslager 121, a transit camp in Pruszków.
 Thanks to the efforts of the Polish sanitary staff, the German medical commission managed to release the former President from the camp.

 Death

 After the war, Wojciechowski retired to private life and died in Gołąbki (now Ursus) in 1953, at the age of 84.
-He was buried in Powązki in Warsaw.
-Until the end of his life, he was convinced that everything has been bad in the history of Poland since the May Coup.
+He was buried at the Powązki Cemetery in Warsaw.

 Legacy

 Wojciechowski experienced a political life similar to that of many Central European politicians during the early 20th century.
 A radical in his youth, his ideology matured and grew more conservative with age.
 He was at the forefront of over a quarter-century of Polish political development and is considered one of the founders of the modern independent Polish state.
 Historians unanimously indicate that Wojciechowski remains a figure greatly underrated and believe that it should be remembered that his presidency fell on a particularly turbulent period in Polish history.
-He managed to make history as an outstanding politician and statesman and will last in history as a relentless defender of democratic values and a prominent patriot.
+He managed to make history as an outstanding politician and statesman and is remembered as a relentless defender of democratic values and a prominent patriot.